pgale/lineage_15.1_Installation_TSV/README.md

         Developer options:
         Root access - ADB only
         Android debugging - ON
-7. Install apps from the google app store (as desired).
+6. Install apps from the google app store (as desired).
-8. Arrange your icons as you like.
+7. Arrange your icons as you like.
 By default, there are apps installed on the second page.
 I just drag everything across to the first page.
 Long tap and drag anything to 'remove' that you don't want on the desktop.
 As this won't be visible with Fully Kiosk running, it doesn't matter much but makes it a little quicker to navigate.
-9.
+8. Install a newer WebView if needed (with the benefit of potential performance gains) [Instructions below](#installing-a-newer-webview)

 ## Flashing the image - LINUX (Still to do/finesse) ##